YanC01/jctsgit/readme.txt

 user.name YanC01
 user.email chen.yan@tracerco.com
 jcts system is an approval system.
-This jctsgit will track changes in the project jcts.
+This jctsgit will track changes in the project jcts during development.